hsc92180/Geekster_Assignment/The Gallery Cafe/README.md

 ![image](https://github.com/hsc92180/Geekster_Assignment/assets/68774484/34742f69-04fe-43fa-8a89-1dafd5ac3504)

-Strong -> used to make text-weight bold and giving importance to that word. <br>
+Strong -> used to make font-weight bold and giving importance to that word. <br>
-b -> used to make text-weight bold only.
+b -> used to make font-weight bold only.